Introducing the Surfacing Center SCG 100

-The combination of the machine with an optional, retrofitable automation assures fast handling, minimum auxiliary times, and thus maximum cost-effectiveness.
+The combination of the machine with an optional, retrofitable automation assures fast handling, minimum idle time, and thus maximum cost-effectiveness.
 The module supports carousel or pallet operation and is easy to teach.

 Version SCGA100 – spheres and aspheres made in one machine